William Conway, Principal Cello

 He is an internationally renowned cellist and conductor, whose performances have been described as ‘astonishingly convincing’ (Opera magazine), ‘a tour de force’ (Guardian), with ‘a flair for the unpredictable’ (Financial Times).
 On the podium, he is known for his conviction, clarity and intelligent musicianship, while his collaborations with Hebrides Ensemble, of whom he is the Artistic Director and founding member, have been praised for their fresh and inspirational approach to programming.

-He is Music Director of Edinburgh Studio Opera and is Artistic Director and Head of Strings and Chamber Music at St Mary’s Music School in Edinburgh.
+Former Music Director of Edinburgh Studio Opera for ten years he is currently Music Director of EUMS Symphony Orchestra and Artistic Advisor of St Mary’s Music School in Edinburgh.
 He broadcasts regularly on BBC Radio 3 and has recorded for Linn Records, Unicorn-Kanchana, Delphian Records and Deutsche Grammophon.

 He plays on a cello from 1695 by Giovanni Tononi of Bologna.